Vaur/Tutos-Epitech/be-root.md

 ##ALL   ALL=(ALL) ALL   # WARNING!
 Only use this together with 'Defaults targetpw'!

 descendre jusqu'à la ligne 72
 en dessous de la ligne : "root ALL=(ALL) ALL"

-ajouter la ligne:
-votre_login ALL=(ALL) ALL
+ajouter la ligne suivante et remplacer votre_login par le login que vous utiliser sur votre OpenSUSE: votre_login ALL=(ALL) ALL

 faire echap